dxdelvin/blogMaker/README.md

    - Click on the Blog You want to Delete and it will open a new page
    - Click the "Delete" button next to the blog you want to delete.

+# Future & Contributions:
+- Design and Animations can Be updated
+- Can make login access so it can be private

+# Contact
+Email: dxdelvin@gmail.com